kachidk/elevate-medicals/README.md

 ## Introduction

-This is powered by React, Inertia, Tailwind and Laravel.
+This is powered by React, Inertia, Material UI, Tailwind and Laravel.

 ## How do I set this up